mdaneshv/Stochastic-Simulations/README.md

 # Stochastic Simulations
 # This repo includes .py files as well as their corresponding .ipynb files.
 For visualization please also see .ipynb files.

-Links to open large jupyter notebook files using nbviewer:
+Links to open jupyter notebook files using nbviewer:

 1- Yule Process: https://nbviewer.jupyter.org/github/mdaneshv/Stochastic-Simulations/blob/master/Yule-Process.ipynb